ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ```

 ## Goal 4
-We need to have an entry point for the `Jenkinsfile` in our JHipster microservices to access our Shared Library.
+In order for our microservices to execute in Jenkins, we need a Jenkinsfile.
+.
-### Adding a `Jenkinsfile` to our JHipster services
+### Setting up our `Jenkinsfile` in our microservices
 We weill configure a `Jenkinsfile` in our microservices to point to our Shared Library.
    * **Note** We are introducing a great feature associated with the Shared Library here.
 The `@Library` annotation provides a lot of flexibility.
-Within the annotation, you will always need to provide the name of your Shared Library (e.g. `jenkins-shared-library`).
+Within the annotation, you will always need to provide the name of your Shared Library (e.g. `microservice-pipelines`).
 However, if you add another `@` sign at the end of the Shared Library name, you can tell your `Jenkinsfile` to read specific branches or tags from your Shared Library.
-In fact, in the code below, that is what we did with `@part2`.
+In fact, in the code below, that is what we did.
+We are signaling our `Jenkinsfile` to use the `part2` branch of our Shared Library with `@part2`.

-1. At the root of your JHipster project, add a `Jenkinsfile` with the below code
+1. At the root of your project, update the `Jenkinsfile` with the below code.
 ```groovy
 #!/usr/bin/env groovy